Cutting-Edge Monitoring and Evaluation

 Lives below $1.90 per day

 Status enhanced within community

 *Women reinvest 90% of their income in their families and communities, compared to men who reinvest only 30% to 40% of their income.
 (Groundbreakers: Ernst & Young 2009)

-We use locally defined poverty indicators via the Participatory Wealth Ranking process and Grameen’s Progress Out of Poverty Index to ensure that 95% of our participants fall below the poverty line.
+We use locally defined poverty indicators via the Participatory Wealth Ranking process and IPA’s Progress Out of Poverty Index to ensure that 95% of our participants fall below the poverty line.

 We use business plan applications, progress reports, exit surveys and business savings group surveys to track the progress of all business groups.